gsauthof/utility/README.md

   integration of coverage reports into Jenkins.
 A good solution for this is to use the Jenkins [Cobertura plugin](https://wiki.jenkins-ci.org/display/JENKINS/Cobertura+Plugin), generate the coverage report with lcov and convert it with the [lcov-to-cobertura-xml](https://github.com/eriwen/lcov-to-cobertura-xml.git) script.
 The lcov HTML reports can also be included with the Jenkins [HTML publisher plugin](https://wiki.jenkins-ci.org/display/JENKINS/HTML+Publisher+Plugin)
 - Easiest to integrate with C/C++ builds is the Jenkins [Warnings plugin](https://wiki.jenkins-ci.org/display/JENKINS/Warnings+Plugin) as it natively suports GCC warnings.

+## disas

+Disas is a small wrapper around objdump/gdb for disassembling a given function.

+Examples:

+    $ disas a.out main
+    $ disas a.out 10144 -a    # dump function that includes this addr
+    $ disas a.out foobar -f   # also dump functions that call foobar
+    $ disas a.out '.*xyz'     # dump all functions regex match
+    # disas a.out cmpte --gdb # disassemble using gdb instead of objdump

+Note that recent versions of `objdump` support the `--disassemble=fn` option (e.g. on Fedora 31), but e.g. the objdump on CentOS 7 doesn't.
+The wrapper doesn't require this option and thus also runs on older systems.

+The wrapper doesn't always use gdb, because objdump is more widely available and is more flexible when it comes to dumping multiple functions.

 ## dcat